Peharge/MAVIS-old/README.md

 ### MAVIS 4 [soon]

+Get ready for a massive update!
+With MAVIS IDE 1, MAVIS Terminal 4, MAVIS Installer 4, a completely redesigned UI, and so much more, this release is set to blow your mind.
+See you in a few months!
+Start of development: 10.04.2025

 <div style="display: flex; justify-content: center; align-items: center; gap: 20px; flex-wrap: wrap;">
   <img src="https://github.com/Peharge/MAVIS-images/blob/main/mavis-img-main/mavis-4-banner-5.png" alt="mavis" width="1400" style="margin: 10px;">
 </div>